Magisk-Modules-Alt-Repo/video-to-bootanimation/README.md

 - `boot2vid` to convert a supported bootanimation.zip into a video.

+## Compatibility
+- Should work on every ROM which uses a `/system/media/bootanimation.zip` or  `/system/product/media/bootanimation.zip` format for playing bootanimation.

 ## Bugs
 - ~Might not work on MIUI/HyperOS/OxygenOS (never tested)
 - Samsung uses a .QMG format for boot animations, meaning this animation also won't work on your Samsung device.